tdwg/process/review_manager.md

 The **Review Manager**

-1. Manages the process of review.
+1. Manages the process of Review.
 2. Understands the process required for an effective Review (Section 5.1).
-3. Does not need to be a technical developer but does need to have a good overview of the proposed standard.
-A prospective user of the standard should make for an effective Review Manager.
+3. Does not need to be a technical developer but does need to have a good overview of the proposed Standard.
+A prospective user of the Standard should make for an effective Review Manager.
 4. Recruits independent expert Reviewers from the TDWG or related communities.
 5. Communicates effectively with the TDWG Executive Committee, Reviewers and other interested parties.
 6. Expedites the Review process within the time requirements of the TDWG Constitution.